Let’s talk about not-so-good news

 To be clear, bad news is not the kind of info we present in error messages and other in-product alerts.
 Those come with their own unique challenges, like brevity and utility.
 If that’s what you need to write, follow the error message guidelines.

-Who’s the customer for these guidelines?
+Who’s the audience for these guidelines?
 Anyone who needs to break bad news to customers.

 What problem are we solving for them?
 We’re helping them get the best possible outcome in bad-news situations.